smartboyhw/ibus-cangjie-web/install.rst

 easily and quickly as possible, not to spend time battling with tarballs and packages.

+.. note:: Once you installed IBus Cangjie, you will need to restart IBus so it
+          finds the new engine.
+The easiest way to do this is to just reboot your computer, or log out and then log back in.

 The instructions provided here will vary depending on your Operating System, so make sure you're reading the right one.